nnaumenko/metaf/readme.md

 * Temperature and dew point, including more precise values given in remarks
 * Temperature forecast from TAF reports
 * 6-hourly and 24-hourly minimum and maximum temperature
-* Current atmospheric pressure, including QNH, QFE, and SLP remarks
-* Groups indicating rapid pressure rise or fall PRESFR and PRESRR
+* Current atmospheric pressure, including QNH, QFE, SLP remarks, atmospheric pressure tendency remark, and groups indicating rapid pressure rise or fall
 * Forecast lowest atmospheric pressure
 * Runway visual range with trend
 * State of runway, type and amount of deposits, extent of runway contamination, surface friction and braking action
 * Groups indicating that runway or airport is closed due to snow accumulation
 * Groups indicating that deposits on runway were cleared or ceased to exist
 * Rainfall groups used in Australia
-* Various precipitation and snowfall groups reported in remarks section in North America
+* Various precipitation, snowfall, and ice buildup groups reported in remarks section in North America
 * Temperature and state of sea surface or wave height
 * Colour codes used by NATO militaries to quickly assess visibility and cloud conditions
 * Trend groups NOSIG, BECMG, TEMPO, INTER, FMxxxxxx and various time span groups
-* Automated station type AO1 and AO2
 * NOSPECI group indicating that no unscheduled reports are issued by station
-* Groups indicating non-operational sensors RVRNO, PNO, FZRANO, TSNO, SLPNO
+* Groups indicating non-operational sensors
+* Icing and turbulence forecast used by NATO militaries
+* Miscellaneous rare groups (e.g. sunshine duration)

+## License

+This project is available under MIT license.